Slavery in the British and French Caribbean: Slave trade

-In this mercantilist economy of the French trans-Atlantic trafficking of enslaved human beings from Africa, wealth and goods were moved in an insular, unidirectional fashion to the exclusive benefit of Europe.
+Slaves, wealth and goods were moved in an insular, unidirectional fashion to the exclusive benefit of Europe.
 In fact, the French had a policy called “the Exclusif” (exclusive in English), requiring French colonies to only sell exports to France and purchase imported goods from France.
 This promoted the concept of “centripetal trade” in which all profit and capital spread amongst the American colonies eventually circulated back into the hands of European powers.
-The trafficking of enslaved people was just one fraction of the mercantilist economy.
+The trafficking of slaves was just one fraction of the mercantilist economy.
 In addition, Europeans brought “pacotille” or “cheaply made European goods” to trade with Africans.
 This often took the form of colonial products such as sugar, rum, tobacco, coffee, or indigo.
-Thus African leaders, who themselves were in control of selling African captives with Europeans, did not retain the wealth they acquired in the trafficking of enslaved people.
+Thus African leaders, who themselves were in control of selling African captives with Europeans, did not retain the wealth they acquired in the trafficking of slaves.
 Rather they were the targeted customers of poorly-made pacotille.
-Their profits from the trafficking in enslaved human beings then circled back to manufacturers in Europe, just as the Exclusif had intended.
+Their profits from the trafficking in slaves then circled back to manufacturers in Europe, just as the Exclusif had intended.

-The French trans-Atlantic trafficking of enslaved human beings has qualities of both an economy of trade and traite.
-Many historians consider the trafficking in enslaved people to be “an economy of trade according to “rational” sets of prices, and not as a pure extraction of theft of Africans from Africa by Europeans.”
+The French trans-Atlantic trafficking of slaves has qualities of both an economy of trade and traite.
+Many historians consider the trafficking in slaves to be “an economy of trade according to “rational” sets of prices, and not as a pure extraction of theft of Africans from Africa by Europeans.”
 Indeed, the victims of chattel slavery became commodities, given a “rational” price tag.
-At the time the Dictionnaire universel was written the cost of an enslaved person in a French colony was £19.
+At the time the Dictionnaire universel was written the cost of a slave in a French colony was £19.
 While this is a somewhat arbitrary number, from an economic standpoint, this is an example of trade in the sense that goods of “similar” value were exchanged.
-However, the Europeans purchasing enslaved people directly from Africa bought them for about half the price of slaves in the "New World" with the thought that slaves in Africa did not have environmental factors or technology to be as efficient as enslaved people in the colonies.
+However, the Europeans purchasing slaves directly from Africa bought them for about half the price of slaves in the "New World" with the thought that slaves in Africa did not have environmental factors or technology to be as efficient as slaves in the colonies.
 Examples of slave prices in Africa include 172 cowries, 1/25 of a horse, and 9000 pounds of sugar.
-The relativity of the price of an enslaved people contributed to the centripetal force of triangular trade.
+The relativity of the price of a slave contributed to the centripetal force of triangular trade.
 It drew profits for merchants who bought the same slaves in Africa from Africans for a low cost and then upticked the price for Europeans in the American colonies.
-While the exchange itself might be considered trade, the power of Europeans to monopolize the trading and trafficking in enslaved people and control the market poses a strong confounder to the situation, pointing the trans-Atlantic trafficking of enslaved people from Africa to also be an economy of traite.
+While the exchange itself might be considered trade, the power of Europeans to monopolize the trading and trafficking in slaves and control the market poses a strong confounder to the situation, pointing the trans-Atlantic trafficking of slaves from Africa to also be an economy of traite.